clojurecup2014/cloujera/README.md

 ### Build and test Locally

-First compile the clojurescript
+1. Compile the clojurescript
 `lein cljsbuild once`

-Start a ring server
+2. Start the app
-`lein ring server`
+`lein run`

 ### Deploying to production